RulinHua/eCCA-scRNAseq-2024/README.md

 **scRNA_M3** - Script for cell-cell communication, SCENIC and trajectory analysis.

-**scRNA_M4** - Script for RNA-seq Survival Analysis and Patient Stratification for ECCA.
+**scRNA_M4** - Script for RNA-seq Survival Analysis and Patient Stratification for eCCA.

 # Raw Data Download